Endride: Ignauts

 The leader of the rebel group "Ignauts".
 He draws many people to his cause with his intelligence and strength in battle.
 As a revolutionary, he has a hostile relationship with Prince Emilio.
-He is the only known member of the "Ignauts" who doesn't have a Warp Relic, but he uses twin swords that double as a whip and can fight right on par with anyone who uses a Warp Relic.
+He is the only known member of the "Ignauts" who does not have a Warp Relic, but he uses twin swords that double as a whip and can fight right on par with anyone who uses a Warp Relic.
 He once had a Zoozian for a friend named Lucio, but he was killed by a lord, so he decided to get revenge on the world in the form of a revolution.
 With Delzaine dead he now steers the Ignauts towards restoring order to Endora.